 The pain of crying stems from more than just the emotional distress you're in.
 Once you have finished, you might experience a throbbing headache that's liable to make you tear up again.

 Video of the Day

 Prevent headaches when crying by avoiding dehydration.
 Drink plenty of water after a bout of crying to replace fluid loss and prevent headaches.
-Women should drink 50 oz. of water per day, while men should drink 70 oz. of water daily to avoid dehydration headaches.
-Avoid using alcohol while you are crying.
-Alcohol can further lead to dehydration and headaches.
+Women should drink 50 ounces of water per day, while men should drink 70 ounces of water daily to avoid dehydration headaches.
+Avoid using alcohol while you are crying, and it can further lead to dehydration and headaches.

 The first line of defense against a crying-induced headache is like any other — take an over-the-counter painkiller with a full glass of water.
 Drinking water may relieve your headache if it was caused by dehydration due to crying.